(1961) Disney Adaptation

 - Specifically the moment where Anita's handkerchief is soaked and Roger attempts to offer his, not realizing that it'd be equally useless.
 They look at the thing in silence, then the absurdity of the situation makes them laugh long and hard.

-- Perdita trying to save Anita from falling into the pond by biting her coat, only to end up ripping a piece off instead.
+- Perdita trying to save Anita from falling into the pond by grabbing her coat, only to end up ripping a piece off instead.

 - The deleted song "Don't Buy a Parrot from a Sailor", which was to be sung by Horace and Jasper.
 In the special features, it plays over sketches of Pongo and Perdita attacking them.